 The Run Program Test simply executes a specified program and checks the return code or exit status of this program.
 Meaning, an exit status of 0 (or success) results in passing the test and any nonzero exit status (or failure) results in failing the test.

 Run Program Tests are easy to set up and effective to check program execution when specific output is not important.
-Use Run Program Tests, for instance, to check the successful compilation of student code or to run single unit tests that you provide as fixtures.
+Use Run Program Tests, for instance, to check the successful compilation of student code.

 Capture Points Test¶

 The Capture Points Test is an extension of the Run Program Test.
 It also executes a specified program but instead of taking the exit status, captures the output of this program.
 The output of the program can be captured using a Python3 Regex.
 This output should be a valid Python Float number between 0.0 and 1.0.
 This number is then multiplied with the weight of the Capture Point Test to get to the final score of the test.

 The float captured for a Capture Points Test is captured from the last

 32 kB of output data.

 Capture Points Tests are especially useful to run programs of which the output is of importance.
 Use Capture Points Tests to execute and evaluate your own unit test scripts or any other specific programs you want to use to evaluate student code.

 It is easy to use existing unit test frameworks with the Capture Points Test, simply write a small wrapper script around it to parse the output to a value between 0 and 1.